How many times per month does the average couple argue? If you guessed close to 20 times, you’d be correct.

 Research reveals that one in seven Americans suffers from substance addiction.
 Does your partner abuse drugs, alcohol or both?
 If so, it’s natural to feel isolated, concerned and angry.

-The first thing you can do is help him or her seek professional therapy and counseling.
+The first thing you can do is help him or her is to seek professional therapy and counseling.
 Despite your desire to judge, belittle or shame your partner, work to end the affliction rather than allow it to fester.

 Working together on this aim doesn’t signal that you condone the behavior.
 Rather, it shows that you’re invested in the relationship and your partner’s well-being.